Cruising is so different from booking a vacation at a hotel or even going to a resort, that it’s easy for rookie cruisers to make some mistakes.

 2. Flying in on the Same Day as the Cruise

 Another common mistake first time cruisers make is flying in on the same day as the cruise.
-However, with possible flight delays and weather issues, it’s never a good idea to arrive with only a few hours to spare before embarkation.
+With possible flight delays, luggage and weather issues, it’s never a good idea to arrive with only a few hours to spare before embarkation.

 Sadly, it’s more common than you think for people miss their cruise ship, because their flight hasn’t arrived on time.
 Avoid this mistake and plan to arrive at least one day before your cruise vacation.
 You’ll have peace of mind and will start your cruise without any stress or worry.